codess-aus/AI-100/notes.md

 * integrate speech to text and analyze customer support calls to determine their most common issues with your products
 * monitor social media feeds.
 Perhaps you are running a political campaign and want to see how the candidates are being perceived on social media.
 You can mine the posts on feeds, such as Twitter, and then extract key phrases from the tweets
 * evaluate a set of documents for classified or sensitive information and decide whether to release them or not

+Speech services are designed to perform real-time speech-to-text for scenarios like:

+Translation of live presentations
+In-person or remote translated communications
+Customer support
+Business intelligence
+Media subtitling
+Multilingual AI interactions